Pheasant Brooding Facilities

 Feed flats are used to help the birds find feed during the first week of their life.
 This is the most critical point in their life.
 The more feed available, the greater the chance of them eating and living.

-Nipple lines are also used in the larger rooms at the farm.
-These waterers are dust free and at eye level and provide a clean and sanitary method of providing more water space for the first week.
+Nipple lines with gamebird cups/activators are also used in all A- rooms at the farm.
+These waterers are dust free and at eye level and provide a clean and sanitary method of providing more water space for the first 3 weeks.
+Plasson broiler drinkers are lowered to bird height at 3 days of age.
+These will be their source for water in B-rooms and outside.

-Automatic feed systems are used in the larger barns.
-These barns hold around 7,000 birds each up to three weeks of age.
+Automatic feed systems are used in all barns.
+These barns hold around at least 10,000 birds each up to three weeks of age.
 The food and water are close together to allow the birds to find the food easily.

-Our smaller barns are designed to hold birds until they are three weeks of age.
+All barns are designed to hold birds in A-rooms until 3 weeks of age, and in B-rooms until 7 weeks of age.